maxbronnikov10/maxbronnikov10/README.md

 I am a backend developer and my activity consists of writing code for software.

-Currently working at MCN Telecom on Backend/Team Lead Node.js position, also ready for a fruitful cooperation together.

 📧 How to reach me:
 - <a href="https://t.me/yungpiggy" target="blank">Telegram</a>
 - <a href="https://www.linkedin.com/in/maxim-bronnikov-801b202b0" target="blank">LinkedIn</a>